mhouppin/stash-bot/README.md

   * src, the directory containing all the source code + a Makefile that can be used to compile Stash on Unix-like systems (or Windows if you installed MinGW).
-  * unix\_build.sh and windows\_build.sh, two shell scripts that can generate profiled builds for your architecture.
+  * utils\\unix\_build.sh and utils\\windows\_build.sh, two shell scripts that
+    can generate profiled builds for your architecture.
-  * release\_build.sh, a shell script mainly intended for the contributors to automatically generate all binaries when creating releases.
+  * utils\\release\_build.sh, a shell script mainly intended for the contributors to automatically generate all binaries when creating releases.

 ## UCI Parameters

 Stash supports for now all these UCI options:

+  * #### Threads
+    Sets the number of cores used for searching a position (defaults to 1).

   * #### Hash
     Sets the hash table size in MB (defaults to 16).